25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 • Currency: euro (€)

-• Paying: cash is fine for smaller purchases, but most places accept cards.
-There are plenty of ATMs in town, so it’s not a problem to choose.
+• Paying: Cash is perfectly fine for smaller purchases, but most shops, restaurants and hotels accept payment cards.
+There are plenty of ATMs around Milan, so withdrawing cash is easy.

-• Electrical socket: 230 V, types C, F and L. Types C and F are common in Europe and can also be found in hotels.
-Older L sockets are less common.
-I recommend packing a reducer, but if you don’t have one, you can easily buy one for a few euros.
+• Electrical sockets: 230 V, plugs of type C, F and L. Types C and F are common in Europe and should work in most hotels.
+Type L is older and less frequent.
+If you have a universal adapter, take it with you — otherwise you can buy one locally for just a few euros.

-• Safety: Milan is safe, but be more careful around Central Station, San Siro Stadium and Sempione Park at night.
-Stick to well-lit areas.
+• Safety: Milan is generally safe.
+As in any large city, be more careful around Milan Centrale Station, San Siro Stadium and Sempione Park at night.
+Stay in well-lit and busy streets.

 Milan guide